wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 In this tutorial, we’ll explore how to integrate [Wormhole Connect](https://github.com/wormhole-foundation/wormhole-connect){target=\_blank} to enable cross-chain token transfers and interactions.
 Wormhole Connect offers a simplified interface for developers to facilitate seamless token transfers between blockchains.
 Using Wormhole Connect, you can easily bridge assets across multiple ecosystems without diving into the complex mechanics of cross-chain communication.

 While this tutorial will guide you through the process using a specific blockchain as an example, the principles and steps outlined here can be applied to any blockchain supported by Wormhole.
-In this example, we’ll work with Sui as our target blockchain.
+In this example, we’ll work with Sui as our source blockchain and Avalanche Fuji as the destination blockchain.

 ## Prerequisites

 To get started with Wormhole Connect, we'll first need to set up a basic environment that allows for cross-chain token transfers.
 Before starting this tutorial, ensure you have the following:

 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm){target=\_blank} installed on your machine
-- A [Sui wallet](https://suiwallet.com/){target=\_blank} set up and ready for use <!-- private key? -->
+- A [Sui wallet](https://suiwallet.com/){target=\_blank} set up and ready for use
+- A compatible wallet for Avalanche Fuji, such as MetaMask
-- Testnet tokens for [Sui](https://github.com/MystenLabs/mysten-app-docs/blob/main/mysten-sui-wallet.md#get-sui-tokens-for-testing){target=\_blank} <!-- and ??? --> to cover gas fees <!-- review -->
+- Testnet tokens for [Sui](https://github.com/MystenLabs/mysten-app-docs/blob/main/mysten-sui-wallet.md#get-sui-tokens-for-testing){target=\_blank} and [Fuji](https://faucets.chain.link/fuji){target=\_blank} to cover gas fees

 ## Setting Up Connect for SUI Transfers